FeraxtPA/EZSnap/README.md

 ```

 # Features
-**Window Selection Mode** Allows users to select a window by clicking on it and captures a screenshot of the selected window.\
+**Window Selection Mode** Allows users to select a window by clicking on it and captures a screenshot of the selected window.  <br>

-**Full-Screen Mode** Captures a screenshot of the entire screen or all screens if you have multiple monitors\
+**Full-Screen Mode** Captures a screenshot of the entire screen or all screens if you have multiple monitors  <br>

-**Clipboard Integration** Automatically copies the captured screenshot to the clipboard for easy pasting into other applications.\
+**Clipboard Integration** Automatically copies the captured screenshot to the clipboard for easy pasting into other applications.  <br>

-**Rectangle Selection** Allows users to select a rectangle area by clicking and dragging with mouse\
+**Rectangle Selection** Allows users to select a rectangle area by clicking and dragging with mouse  <br>

 ## Usage
-Upon running the application press **F10** to enter screenshot mode\
+Upon running the application press **F10** to enter screenshot mode  <br>

-The captured screenshots will be saved to the **Pictures/EZSnaps** folder on your system and copied to the clipboard.\
+The captured screenshots will be saved to the **Pictures/EZSnaps** folder on your system and copied to the clipboard.  <br>

 To exit screenshot mode simply **right click** anywhere